 Also, see CUDA (GPU) implementation of the LATCH descriptor and a cool visual odometry demo, both by Christopher Parker.

 For more information, please see LATCH project page.

-The LATCH descriptor was developed along with my master thesis supervisor, Dr. Tal Hassner.
+The LATCH descriptor was developed along with my master thesis supervisor, Prof. Tal Hassner.
 I would like to take this opportunity and thank him again for his support, insight and endless patience.